Use login app in external HTML pages¶

 <!-- TODO include your customCSS file here -->

-<!-- TODO add the contents of dist/chaise-dependencies.html here -->
+AUTOMATICALLY add the contents of lib/login/login-dependencies.html here

-<script src="/chaise/lib/login/login.app.js"></script>
+<script src="/chaise/lib/login/login.dependencies.js"></script>

 </head>